tdey-audits/researchoor_academy_progress/README.md

 - Lack of depth knowledge in major protocol types
 - Lack of knowledge even in common & intermediate ones.
 That is why even if something is a vuln and easy to spot I can't find it.
 - I can't write good reports.
-- I lack basic development knowledge of smart contracts, which makes auditing even more difficult for me.
+- I lack intermidiate development knowledge of smart contracts, which makes auditing even more difficult for me.
 - I don't stay upto date with the updates happening in the space.

 ## Liquidation vuln